3 Metric That Proves Your Product is a Market Fit.

 App usage cycle

 After getting introduced and impressed thru social media your prospective user will download and install your mobile app.
 They may start using app right away and sometime later (in most cases, user uses it right away).
 Then once they experience really good things about the app they generally tend to share that with their friends and relatives.
 As and when they experience various features, feel good about it they recommend to more people and personally stick on to it.

 As said, there are just 3 important metric that helps you to determine if mobile app is a market fit and is it time to expand the scope.
 I have put them in little line below and in later paragraph have explained how they are connected to each other.

-Time to wow is the time taken by the user after the installing the app, use it, gain enough value and get a wow effect.
+is the time taken by the user after the installing the app, use it, gain enough value and get a wow effect.

-Time to refer is the time taken by the user after they have started using the app and tell it to others about the app.
+is the time taken by the user after they have started using the app and tell it to others about the app.

-Viral coefficient is the number determined by calculating the number of new customer acquired by the present customer on an average.
+is the number determined by calculating the number of new customer acquired by the present customer on an average.